-Transit and other revenues in the U.S. Media segment decreased \$12.5 million, or 3%, in 2023 compared to 2022, driven by a decrease in average revenue per display (yield), driven by weaker market conditions in national advertising, which primarily impacted advertising sales on certain above-ground advertising displays, partially offset by the impact of a new transit franchise contract.
+Transit segment revenues decreased \$12.5 million, or 3%, in 2023 compared to 2022, driven by a decrease in average revenue per display (yield), driven by weaker market conditions in national advertising, which primarily impacted advertising sales on certain above-ground advertising displays, partially offset by the impact of a new transit franchise contract.
+We generated approximately 55% in 2023 and 60% in 2022 of our Transit segment revenues from national advertising campaigns.